wang-haoxian/sharockys.github.io/content/en/posts/data_management/index.md

 ## What are the requirements for data management in MLOps?
 I am not here to talk about using very advanced tools like Delta Lake or Apache Iceberg.
 They have some fancy features like time travel.
 But for a small team or a small project, they are too heavy and the cost may be too high.
 So I will focus on the principles of data management in MLOps by taking some ideas from data engineering.
 From my personal experiences, the requirements for data management in MLOps are:
   - Traceability: We need to know where the data comes from, and how the data is processed.
+The metadata of the data should be managed.
-  - Reproducibility: We need to be able to reproduce the data.
+  - Reproducibility: We need to be able to reproduce the data with certain procedures in case we delete the data temporarily.
-  - Versioning: We need to be able to manage the versions of the data.
+  - Versioning: Data should be managed with versions, and we need to be able to access the data with different versions.
-  - Scalability: We need to be able to manage the data when the data is big enough.
+  - Scalability: The ability to manage the data in a scalable way with business growth.
-  - Flexibility: We need to be able to manage the data when the data is changing.
+  - Flexibility: The possibility of changing the processing of the data.
-  - Cost: We need to be able to manage the data with a reasonable cost.
+  - Cost: The cost should be reasonable for the business.
-  - Performance: We need to be able to manage the data with good performance.
+  - Performance: There are data requires cocurrent read/write, and we need to manage the data with performance.
-  - Simplicity: We need to be able to manage the data with simplicity.
+  - Simplicity: New members should be able to understand the data management and tools easily.
-  - Automation: We need to be able to manage the data with automation.
+  - Automation: The pipeline should be able to run automatically with as less as possible human intervention, just like a CI/CD pipeline.
-  - Collaboration: We need to be able to manage the data with collaboration.
+  - Collaboration: The management process should allow multiple people to work on the same data.
-  - Security: We need to be able to manage the data with security.
+  - Security: We need to define the scope of access control for different people.

 This is not an exhaustive list, but it's a good start.
 I separate these requirements into three groups: